Home » How to Evaluate an IT Proposal Without Being Technical

 What questions to ask next

-Schedule a short review and we’ll walk through your proposal with you—plain English, no pressure.
+We’ll walk through your proposal with you—plain English, no pressure.

 Scroll to Top